-Accion and Jessica Paar from Samuel Adams for a Brewing the American Dream break down how to drive awareness of your food, beverage, or brewing small business.
+Accion and Jessica Paar from Samuel Adams Brewing the American Dream break down how to drive awareness of your food, beverage, or brewing small business.
 Learn about how to identify your target customer and their media habits, the fundamentals of communicating with the media, and the tools and tactics you need to build up a buzz.

 What is Public Relations (PR)?

 You’ve probably heard a lot about “PR,” but what, exactly, does that mean?
 Basically, PR is all about presenting your business to the media and the public.
 There are plenty of ways to get impactful media coverage.
 At Sam Adams, for example, they use a combination of media relations, working directly with reporters, addressing customer inquiries, creating branded entertainment, crisis communication, and getting involved in philanthropy.

 PR is different from your direct marketing efforts.
 It’s not about your ad campaigns, it’s about your relationships with various media outlets and how they present your business to the public.
 Your goal is to create positive media attention so that the public perceives your brand in a positive way and are encouraged to buy your products or services.

 No matter what business you’re in, you can’t afford to ignore PR.
 Your business has a public image and you need to manage that image.
 By working to get positive media attention, you can build a lot of customer awareness and extend your reach (without the cost of advertising!).

 But it’s not just about taking advantage of those opportunities.
 If something goes wrong with your business or someone wants to damage your reputation, bad PR can cause you serious trouble.
 If you have strong relationships with the media, you have the chance to take charge of that narrative and make sure your story gets out the way you want it to.

 Core Elements of Media Relations